johannilsson/johannilsson.github.com/_posts/2010-01-28-force-close-sthlm-traveling.markdown

 Once again I'm really sorry about all this.
 I hope it will not happen again.

 But now to something slightly more fun, the latest release of STHLM Traveling.
-I added a Swedish translation with great help by Jean Diarbakerli that did all the hard work with the translation.
+I added a Swedish translation with great help from a contributor that did all the hard work with the translation.
 The application will automatically choose Swedish if you have selected this in the Android settings.
 Unfortunately Android does not have a official Swedish translation but some roms support this for example HTC Sense.
-For the rest off us we need to go to the settings menu in the STHLM Traveling and set the preferred language there.
+For the rest of us we need to go to the settings menu in the STHLM Traveling and set the preferred language there.
 I also added history and shortcuts for departures.

 I would also like to thank all of you that has sent me crash reports, it has helped me a lot when trying to make this application as stable as possible.